elastic/apm-nodejs-http-client/README.md

 ### `new Client(options)`

 Construct a new `client` object.
-Data given to the client will be converted to JSON, compressed using gzip, and streamed to the APM Server.
+Data given to the client will be converted to ndjson, compressed using gzip, and streamed to the APM Server.

 Arguments: